Blog · arXiv Analysis · Last reviewed June 25, 2026

 The primary arXiv abstract reports an evaluation of 15 frontier agents, with 11 of 15 leaking on more than half of scenarios and an average leakage rate of 67.9%.
 The experimental HTML has an internal inconsistency: its abstract says 12 of 15, while its conclusion says 11.
 Both versions support the safer statement that most evaluated agents crossed the halfway leakage mark and that the reported average leakage was 67.9%.

 The paper also reports that leakage persists when agents act end-to-end in the rendered environment, not only in a state-grounded final-output probe.
-UI action can add new failure channels: navigation, partial drafting, recipient selection, and tool-state confusion.
+UI action can add new failure channels: navigation, partial drafting, recipient selection, form filling, and tool-state confusion.

 The mitigation section is useful but limited.
 The authors report that three prompt-level interventions reduce engagement-conditioned leakage by 33 to 36 percentage points while raising utility in their setup.
 That is evidence of steerability, not proof that prompting alone is enough.